 Fight anxiety – when men experience fight anxiety – they want to stay and fight with the anxiety.
 They focus all their energy on trying to “control” the anxiety, trying to “control” their thoughts.
 This of course results in early ejaculation because the body’s focus is fighting the anxiety once again certain functions in the body stop working – ejaculation control.

-So how do you break this cycle of premature ejaculation and the flight and fight response?
-Here I share 5 steps you can take now to break this cycle.
+So how do you break this cycle of early ejaculation, fear of performing badly in bed and the flight and fight response?
+I share 5 steps you can take now to break this cycle.

 Step 1 – Slow your breathing